bloxstreet/support/docs/mr+-information/training-guide.md

 The subsequent stage of training is the Register Test.
 During this evaluation, LRs will engage in roleplay, simulating the necessary steps to check out a customer.
 If any LRs are unsure of how to send a payment request, trainers should take the time to explain the process to them.
-It is imperative that LRs state a greeting and an outro, inquire about the desired form of payment, and remind the trainer to scan their card, all while employing understandable grammar.
+It is imperative that LRs state a greeting and an outro, inquire about the desired form of payment, and remind the trainer to scan their loyalty card and their cash card, all while employing understandable grammar.
 If an LR fails to meet these requirements, the trainer should state the fail prompt and remove them from the server, specifying the reason as "Failed."

 ### <font color="#663399">Introduction Script</font>